NomiChirps/tplp2/README.md

 ## TODO / Notes

-- [ ] rename all the lvgl_driver.cc to have distinct module names for VLOG
-- [ ] forget the std::duration stuff.. really not worth the hassle.
 - [ ] figure out who's allowed to call xTaskCreate. centralize it.
 - [ ] Create a front panel UI (assignee: wembly :)
+  - [ ] fatal error handler to display the stack trace before crashing
+    - will require support from picolog. make sure picolog prevents the crashed task from proceeding, and has a watchdog or something to finish crashing the device if the fatal error handler doesn't finish in time.
   - [ ] runtime stats / logging screen
   - [ ] manual peripheral control screen
   - [ ] parameters screen